mems/calepin/Graphics/Graphics.md

 See [Random, noise and dithering - Procedural](Random, noise and dithering#procedural)

+- [mike🌵black on Twitter: "oh, and btw the textures we use as thresholds for the road are fun as heck to make - seamless tiles that are layers upon layers of similar textures we multiply this noise tex by the per-channel gradient texture then threshold it https://t.co/9YBp8YJR2u" / Twitter](https://twitter.com/kurtruslfanclub/status/1156929244263436293) - base texture variation based on world location (road dirty)
 - [TexGen - AngelCode.com](http://www.angelcode.com/texgen/)
 - [blogorrhea: Procedural Textures in HTML5 Canvas](http://asserttrue.blogspot.fr/2012/01/procedural-textures-in-html5-canvas.html) - see [Procedural Textures](Procedural Textures.html)
 - [WaveFunctionCollapse](https://github.com/mxgmn/WaveFunctionCollapse) - Bitmap & tilemap generation from a single example with the help of ideas from quantum mechanics